angelalonso/paramctl/README.md

 ```
 import paramctl

-params = paramctl.ParameterMap("parametermap.json")
+params = paramctl.ParameterMap("parametermap.json") # or whatever you call your json file
 try:
     print(globals()[function[0]](function[1:]))
 except KeyError:
     print("No function available like " + " ".join(function[:]))

 ```
-, finally, create the functions defined on the Json (under "action") like this:
+, finally, create the functions defined on the json file (under "action") like this:
 ```
 def get_nodes(*argv):
     ...
 ```
-...and manage the arguments as you please.
+...and manage the arguments passed (as a tuple) as you please.